IanHooper613/Note-Taker/README.md

 ![GitHub followers](https://img.shields.io/github/followers/ianhooper613?label=Follow&style=social)

 # Note-Taker
-* An application that can write, save, and delete notes.
-This Note Taker allows users to keep track of a lot of information, that can be easy to forget.
-This application allows users to have written information available when needed.
+This Note Taker application allows users to write, save, and delete notes when needed.
+Whether it's a very important meeting, or just a dentist appointment, the user will be able to oranize their thoughts, and keep track of tasks that need to be completed.

 ## Live Demonstration
 Coming soon!

 ## Screenshot of application